handtrixx/opencloud-eu-desktop-arm64/flatpak/README.md

 # OpenCloud Desktop

 OpenCloud Desktop is the official desktop client for OpenCloud, a modern file synchronization and sharing solution.
+This package is using 1:1 the sources of this amazing project to provide a flathub package for it.

 ## Features
 - File synchronization with OpenCloud servers